Amphibious Brigades (Imperial Japanese Army): IJA 4th Amphibious Brigade

 The formation of the 4th Amphibious Brigade took place in May 1944 under the command of Major General Torihiko Mineki in Asahikawa, Hokkaido and was structured identically as the 1st and 2nd Amphibious Brigades.
 Its staff force and three infantry battalions came from the IJA 7th Infantry Division, however, its armored company was based in Morioka and its artillery company was located in Kokura, Kyushu.
 It was placed under the command of the IJA 27th Army, and was initially assigned to the defense of Iturup in the Kuril Islands, but it lacked proper transport and logistics support.
-In May 1945, it was withdrawn to Honshu and please under the IJA 36th Army as part of the last-ditch defense of the Japanese archipelago against an anticipated American landing.
+In May 1945, it was withdrawn to Honshu and placed under the IJA 36th Army as part of the last-ditch defense of the Japanese archipelago against an anticipated American landing.
 It was based at Saitama Prefecture as part of defenses of Tokyo and was assigned to the IJA 1st Armored Division, but was used exclusively for road maintenance work and to grow crops.
 The brigade headquarters was at Sakura, Chiba at the end of the war.